MerginMaps/docs/src/misc/write-docs/index.md

 #### Preparation

 * Any image prepared should have an associated Gimp `.xcf` file containing the original, full resolution image
-* Screenshots of QGIS should be taken with the window sized at 1024x768.
-[Sizer](http://www.brianapps.net/sizer) is good for this task.
+* Screenshots of QGIS should be taken with the window sized at 1024x768
 * Consistent buttons / toolbars in QGIS
 * Windows/macOS, not Linux
 * Making dialogs as small as possible without scrollbars or other bad visuals